What is a Paralegal?

 BCPA Members receive a yearly salary survey which contains detailed information provided, anonymously, by voting members.

-What is the difference between the terms "Paralegal", "Legal Assistant", “Legal Administrative Assistant" and "Legal Secretary"?
+What is the difference between the terms "Paralegal", "Legal Assistant", and “Legal Administrative Assistant"?

-Paralegal / Legal Assistant are synonymous.
-Education for Paralegals / Legal Assistants consist of more substantive legal coursework consistent with the greater paralegal job responsibilities.
+Paralegal - Education for Paralegals consist of more substantive legal coursework consistent with the greater paralegal job responsibilities.

-Legal Administrative Assistant is another newer term for Legal Secretary.
-Education for Legal Administrative Assistants is generally training for legal secretarial positions.
+Legal Administrative Assistant a.k.a.
+Legal Assistant - Education for Legal Administrative Assistants and Legal Assistants is generally training for legal administrative type positions.

-A paralegal’s title (whether Paralegal or Legal Assistant) and work is ultimately subject to the discretion of their employer.
+A paralegal’s title and work is ultimately subject to the discretion of their employer.

 My Capilano Certificate / Diploma reads “Legal Assistant” – can this be updated to reflect current industry terms?

 Graduates of Capilano College’s Legal Assistant Programs (as the school and the program were then known) can now have their diplomas and certificates updated by the registrar for a standard fee.
 Further information about the process for applying is on Cap's FAQ page at http://www2.capilanou.ca/programs/paralegal/faqs.html.